otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-03.1-permissions-refresh-tokens-abac/README.md

 ### 3.6 Token Rotation

-The refresh endpoint above deletes the used refresh token and issues a new one on every call.
+The refresh endpoint deletes the used refresh token and issues a new one on every call.
 This is **refresh token rotation**.
 If a stolen refresh token is used, the legitimate user's next refresh attempt will fail (because the token was already consumed), alerting them that their session has been compromised.

 ---